-- Osteoblasts help build up bones by forming the matrix of the bones, that is, the connective tissue and minerals that give the bones strength.
+- Osteoblasts help build up bones by forming the matrix of the bones – the connective tissue and minerals that give the bones strength.

 - Osteoclasts break down bone matrix to keep it from building up.
 These cells help bones keep their shape.
 They also help control the amount of minerals in the blood.

 Osteosarcoma is the most common type of cancer that starts in the bone.
-While this cancer starts in the cells that make bone, the cancer-filled bone is not as strong as normal bones.
+Even though this cancer starts in the cells that make bone, the cancer-filled bone is not as strong as normal bones.

-Osteosarcoma often starts near the ends of the long bones in the legs, especially in the part of the thigh bone next to the knee, and the part of the lower leg bone next to the knee.
-The arm bone near the shoulder is the second most common place for this cancer to start.
+Osteosarcoma often starts near the ends of the long bones in the legs, especially around the knee.
+The arm bone near the shoulder is the next most common place.
 But it can start in other bones, too, like the hip bone (pelvis), shoulder, or jaw.

 Subtypes of osteosarcoma

-The grade is important because it tells the doctor how likely the cancer is to grow and spread to other parts of the body.
-Low-grade tumors grow slowly, while high-grade tumors grow quickly.
 The grade helps the doctor figure out the stage of the tumor and the best type of treatment to use.
-For more on staging, see the section, “Staging of osteosarcoma.”
+For more on staging, see the section “Staging of osteosarcoma.”

 Other types of bone tumors

 Ewing tumors are the second most common kind of bone cancer in children.
-They are described in the American Cancer Society document, Ewing Family of Tumors.
+They are described in our document Ewing Family of Tumors.
 Most other types of bone cancers are usually found in adults and are rare in children.
-For more information on other bone cancers, see our document, Bone Cancer.
+For more information on other bone cancers, see our document Bone Cancer.

-Many bone tumors are not cancer.
-These are called benign (be-nine) bone tumors.
+Some bone tumors are not cancer.
+These are called benign bone tumors.
 Benign bone tumors do not spread to other parts of the body.
 Most of the time they are not a threat to life and can be cured by surgery.

-The rest of this document refers only to osteosarcoma.
+The rest of this document covers only osteosarcoma.